-The first section of this paper looks at what constitutes effective project management education.
-Turner et al. (2000) observe that most project personnel hold a qualification or first degree in an area other than project management (thus project management education is commonly approached as postgraduate study), fewer than fifteen percent of project personnel hold any form of project management certification or registration, and that the majority of project personnel have gained their knowledge through experiential learning.
+Turner et al. (2000) observe that most project personnel hold a qualification or first degree in an area other than project management (thus project management education is commonly approached as postgraduate study), fewer than fifteen percent of project personnel hold any form of project management certification or registration, and that the majority of project personnel have gained their knowledge through experiential learning (on the job so to speak).

 Formal project management education is relatively new to the higher education sector and Master's level programs are still uncommon throughout most of the world.
 They are generally post-experience and aimed at professionals who are advanced in their chosen careers (Turner & Huemann 2000).
 Despite project management having its roots in the engineering and defence industries, Jaafari (1998, p.
-514) suggests that it 'has tended to evolve into an independent discipline, even to the point of defining competency levels for project managers...', but there is still 'no coherent and systematic programmes for the preparation of project managers from an early age through to full professional status'.
+514) suggests that it 'has tended to evolve into an independent discipline...', but there is still 'no coherent and systematic programmes for the preparation of project managers from an early age through to full professional status'.

-More than twenty distinct delivery methods of project management education have been identified in the United States of America (Wirth & Amos 1996).
-Table 1 provides an overview of training and educational programs in Australia, ranging from vocational training programs offered by private training organisations and Technical and Further Education (TAFE) institutions, predominantly using a competency-based approach, through to doctoral programs.
+More than twenty distinct delivery methods of project management education have been identified in the United States of America (Wirth & Amos 1996) and Table 1 provides an overview of training and educational programs in Australia, ranging from vocational training programs offered by private training organisations and Technical and Further Education (TAFE) institutions, predominantly using a competency-based approach, through to doctoral programs.
 At this stage, there is no evidence of any undergraduate Bachelor programs in project management in Australia, consistent with the pattern internationally (Turner & Huemann 2000).
 From a review of articles in professional journals, the most common type of formal project management education is at Master's level in an on-campus part-time mode, and apart from the program at the University of Southern Queensland, most are offered through the faculties of engineering, architecture or construction, consistent with the origins of the discipline (Australian Institute of Project Management 2002).